alejo-gonzalez-garcia/alejo-gonzalez-garcia/README.md

 ## About Me

-Hi, my name is Alejo González Garcia, I am a student in the penultimate year of the 1st promotion of the dual bachelor in data science & teleco.
+Hi, my name is Alejo González Garcia, I am a student in the last year of the 1st promotion of the dual bachelor in data science & teleco.
 Technology enthusiast, passionate about cars and motorsport.
 Strategy lover, methodical, with high capacity to work under pressure and responsibility.
 Good communication skills, great desire to learn, work as a team and develop in the professional world.

 ## Education